yosua789/testing-sast-devsecops/README.md

 For installatio u can run :

-but first u must change volumes dir to location where log is set
+but first u must change volumes dir to location where log is set, keep in mind that u can use multiple path to mouthing path, but u must make path in /home/log or in your log path in env

+example : /home/log/test

 ```code
     services: